raspberrypilearning/santa-detector/en/step_8.md

-## What next?

-Other stuff to try:
+## Challenge: Adding more actions

+--- challenge ---
+There's lots of other things you could try and add to your program.
 - Make the background flash
 - Animate the sprite using costumes
-- Change the sound ('Santa Claus is coming to town' would be good!)
+- Change the sound (‘Santa Claus is coming to town’ would be good!)
-- Use different graphic effects instead of `change size`
+- Use different graphic effects instead of change size
 - Display a message
 - Build a support or stand for the PIR module
+--- /challenge ---